Amul-Thantharate/CipherSmith/LOCAL_INSTALL.md

 pip install -e .
 ```

-This installs cryptopass in development mode, allowing you to modify the code and test changes immediately.
+This installs SecureKey in development mode, allowing you to modify the code and test changes immediately.

 ## 📁 Project Structure

 ```
-cryptopass/
+SecureKey/
 ├── app/                    # Main application code
 │   ├── __init__.py
 │   ├── main.py            # CLI and core functionality